Skip to main content

 To use the Seismic connector, you must meet certain technical, credential, and permission requirements.
 These ensure secure integration and proper enforcement of access controls.

-• Access to Seismic with the Reporting API enabled (may require a specific Seismic license).
+• API access: Your Seismic account must have the Reporting API enabled, which may require a specific Seismic license.

 • The Seismic app must be granted the following OAuth scopes: